LykkeCity/Trading-API/source/includes/_api_usage.md

 ```

 ## Decimal type

-Here you can see: How to manage decimal types (Price, Volume, Amount, etc) in API contract.
+Here you can see how to manage `decimal` types (Price, Volume, Amount, etc) in API contract.

-In the gRPC API contract, the decimal type is presented as a string type, with a textual representation of the number.
-This is done in order to avoid problems with the non-strict precision "double" type.
+In the `gRPC API` contract, the `decimal` type is presented as a `string` type, with a textual representation of the number.
+This is done in order to avoid issues with the non-strict precision `double` type.

-In the Rest API contact, the decimal type is presented as `number` with strict precision.
+In the `Rest API` contact, the decimal type is presented as a number with strict precision.

 > Example with decimal type